yuminyea/You-re-the-One-Whom-I-m-Talking-To/README.md

        - `10`: When (No Yield)
        - `11`: Where (Yield)
        - `12`: Where (No Yield)
-     - Commands can be typed directly into the terminal running the server.

 4. **Run the client executable** for the desired role:
    - Pedestrian: `./pedestrian.exe`